 Valdivian Temperate Forests

-The Valdivian temperate forests are temperate broadleaf and mixed forests.
+The Valdivian temperate forests (Selva Valdiviana) are temperate broadleaf and mixed forests.
 The forests are characterized by their dense understories of bamboos, ferns, and evergreen angiosperm trees along with some deciduous and conifer trees.

 Part of the Andean Patagonian Forest (Bosque Andino Patagónico), these temperate rain forests comprise a relatively narrow coastal strip between the Pacific Ocean to the west and the southern Andes Mountains to the east, from roughly 37° to 48° south latitude.